Description

 'Risk measures typically quantify the downside risk, whereas the standard deviation (an example of a deviation risk measure) measures both the upside and downside risk.
 Specifically, downside risk in our definition is the semi-deviation, that is the standard deviation of all negative returns.'

-• Looking at the downside risk of 36.1% in the last 5 years of Align Technology, we see it is relatively greater, thus worse in comparison to the benchmark SPY (15%)
+• Looking at the downside volatility of 36% in the last 5 years of Align Technology, we see it is relatively larger, thus worse in comparison to the benchmark SPY (15%)

-• During the last 3 years, the downside deviation is 37.4%, which is greater, thus worse than the value of 12.3% from the benchmark.
+• During the last 3 years, the downside risk is 36.8%, which is higher, thus worse than the value of 12.1% from the benchmark.

 Sharpe: